Home Car Shopping Best Ford Explorer Years to Buy Used

 Fifth Generation (2011-2019)

 Taking a 90-degree pivot, Ford reimagined the Explorer for 2011.
-All pretense of rugged was abandoned in the name of comfort, fuel economy, and approachability.
-Now, clearly a family hauler of the first order and a bane to minivans, Ford jettisoned Explorer’s body-on-frame construction, bowing to the ever-increasing popularity of car-based, front-wheel-drive crossovers.
+All pretense of ruggedness was abandoned in the name of comfort, fuel economy, and approachability.
+Now, clearly a family hauler of the first order and a bane to minivans, Ford jettisoned the Explorer’s body-on-frame construction, bowing to the ever-increasing popularity of car-based, front-wheel-drive crossovers.
 Helping to frame the Explorer in this new light was a surge in fuel economy.
 Where the best government-estimated fuel economy of the 210-hp V6-equipped 2010 Explorer was 16 mpg in mixed city-and-highway driving, the top number with the new 292-hp V6 was 17 mpg.
 The mileage improved even more with the introduction of an optional 240-hp turbo 4-cylinder delivering 23 mpg in mixed driving for 2012.
 Ford gave the Explorer a cosmetic makeover in 2016.
 By 2019, the Explorer boasted an array of advanced safety tech, like automatic forward emergency braking, lane-keeping assist, and more.
 For model years 2011-2013, the Explorer earned the IIHS designation of Top Safety Pick.
 Sales surged impressively during this generation.

-See 2011 to 2019 Ford Explorer models for sale near you.
+See 2011 to 2019 Ford Explorer SUVs near you.

 Fourth Generation (2006-2010)

 Ford retained the base engine and 5-speed automatic transmission.
-However, once again, Ford upped the option-engine ante with an even more powerful 292-hp version of its V8 paired with an all-new 6-speed automatic transmission.
+However, once again, Ford upped the optional-engine ante with an even more powerful 292-hp version of its V8 paired with an all-new 6-speed automatic transmission.
 Suspension tweaks further improved ride quality and handling dynamics.
 A more integrated face lathered with chrome and a more impressive headlight design led the exterior styling upgrades.
 Sales took a punch, this time from the ailing economy.

-See 2006 to 2010 Ford Explorer models for sale near you.
+See 2006 to 2010 Ford Explorer SUVs near you.

 Third Generation (2002-2005)